exonum/exonum-doc/src/get-started/create-service.md

 [factory-method]: https://en.wikipedia.org/wiki/Factory_method_pattern

-The implementation of `Service` trait can contain the additional elements of the service lifecycle, like wiring the API.
+The implementation of the `Service` trait can contain the additional elements of the service lifecycle, like wiring the API.
 Currently we can skip them and leave the implementation empty.